ise-uiuc/Repilot/README.md

 <details><summary>(Optional) Unpack the pre-generated patches</summary>

-The GitHub repo also contains pre-generated patches the experiments in our paper.
+The GitHub repo also contains pre-generated patches for the experiments in our paper.
 You can unpack if you would like to check them.
-First make sure you `cd` to the root directory of Repilot.
+First, make sure you `cd` to the root directory of Repilot.
 Then run the following command:

 ```bash
 tar -xvf ./data/large.tar.xz